brandazzle/movement-ontology/Introduction.md

 **Teleologically,** this aims to propose a number of more formal projects that might come out of this tangled network of thought.

-**Realistically,** this is a completely absurd dumping bin for a whole lot of thoughts, created in the hopes that it would help me think them better.
+**Realistically,** this is a dumping bin for a whole lot of thoughts, created in the hopes that it would help me think them better.

 ### How do I use it?
 Any [[Introduction#How do I use it|purple text]] is a link.
 Almost all will link to other documents within the site.
 Pages under "Document Notes" in the sidebar and/or with the name format "\[name\] \[year\]" are notes on specific texts, of which PDF scans with my highlights and annotations will be linked at the top of each such page.
 When viewing the PDFs, mouse over a highlight and it will display the annotation if there is one (tested on Firefox and Chrome; Safari users will have to download and view with Reader).
 Annotations may be attributed to "work" or "underarch" depending on if I wrote them from desktop or laptop.